Klaus Fuchs

+Post Cold War declassified information states that the Russians freely acknowledged that Fuchs gave them the fission bomb.

 Early life

 Klaus Emil Julius Fuchs was born in Rüsselsheim, Grand Duchy of Hesse, on 29 December 1911, the third of four children of a Lutheran pastor, Emil Fuchs, and his wife Else Wagner.
-His father served in the army during World War I but later became a pacifist and a socialist, joining the Social Democratic Party of Germany (SPD) in 1921.
+His father served in the army during World War I but later became a pacifist and a socialist, joining the Social Democratic Party of Germany (SPD) in 1912.
 He eventually became a Quaker.
 Fuchs had an older brother Gerhard, an older sister Elisabeth, and a younger sister, Kristel.
-The family moved to Eisenach, where Fuchs attended the Gymnasium, and took his Abitur.
+The family moved to Eisenach, where Fuchs attended the Martin-Luther Gymnasium, and took his Abitur.
 At school, Fuchs and his siblings were taunted over his father's unpopular socialist political views, which they came to share.
 They became known as the "red foxes", Fuchs being the German word for fox.

 Fuchs was left-handed, but was forced to write with his right hand.

 Fuchs entered the University of Leipzig in 1930, where his father was a professor of theology.
-He became involved in student politics, joining the student branch of the SPD, a party that his father had joined in 1912, and the Reichsbanner Schwarz-Rot-Gold, the party's paramilitary organisation.
+He became involved in student politics, joining the student branch of the SPD, a party that his father had joined in 1921, and the Reichsbanner Schwarz-Rot-Gold, the party's paramilitary organisation.
 His father took up a new position as professor of religion at the Pedagogical Academy in Kiel, and in the autumn Fuchs transferred to the University of Kiel, which his brother Gerhard and sister Elisabeth also attended.
 Fuchs continued his studies in mathematics and physics at the university.
 In October 1931, his mother committed suicide by drinking hydrochloric acid.
 The family later discovered that his maternal grandmother had also taken her own life.